nongrata081/ai-ideas/ai-ideas-nextra/pages/product/product-vision.en-US.md

     - In terms of building the product, it seems that the approach of **starting with the frontend** is the simplest, fastest and most efficient way to go further.
 Because then the actual product can be seen and (to some extent) experienced right away.
 - **Dive into details as needed**
     - there might be a lot of features to implement in LM ecosystem, but it's possible to drown in the amount of data without narrowing down to something.
 So maybe investing into feature development and research as I face such need is reasonable.
+- **Data persistence**
+    - Local Database to persist the data of the app.
+    - What else?
+Persistence of LM interactions?
+    - etc ?

+- **User-input context-builder** - The central point in this entire thing is **user's input**.
+The app should **derive as much** from it, **as possible**.
+It should also be able to **build the current context around** it (use web-search to build the context around it as high in quality, as possible, e.g. existing tools, sources, that might be helpful, existing examples of such things on the market, existing regulations, etc).
+It would be nice if based on a user input the app can generate the entirety of SAFe entities right away.
+And then as user corrects the input, regenerate it again.
+Also, would be nice if a user gets several different variants of such generated entity sets.
+Also, a user should be able to correct separate entities, and then all other entities, that are somehow connected with that changed one, should also in some way reflect these changes and be updated - that should be analysed by the LM and suggestions should be generated - as to what changes occurred, what consequences it might bring, what can be done in order to maximize the positive effect (reaching the OKRs / Strategic themes).
+Check [ai-data-registry](#ai-data-registry)

+- Reflect on how SAFe AI can bring people together by setting some common grounds for them regarding their work.

+- Flavors - Develop few flavors of the product:
+    - Individual usage
+        - It'd be nice to build the product in a scalable way, e.g. default to usage by an individual person (assume open-source AI developer, who might also be a potential backer).
+Default to starting a product with a subset of SAFe, clearly beneficial for an individual open-source AI developer.
+(Those parts, that aren't such, could be opted in manually, if needed).
+Fields for those items would be present from scratch, but populated or not based on the flavor.
+        - Focus on individual first.
+What for me as **for an individual** could be **clearly beneficial & useful** from the entire SAFe methodology?
+Default to those fields in "Individual Flavor".
+    - Team
+    - ART (?)
+    - Solution Train (?)
+    - etc.

+---

+## Solutions

 - **Local knowledge base tool** (open-source)
 - **Local ticketing system** (open-source)